CCurl/c4/README.md

-# c4: a Forth system inspired by MachineForth and Tachyon
+# c4: a Forth system inspired by ColorForth and Tachyon

 In C4, a program is a sequence of WORD-CODEs. <br/>
 A WORD-CODE is a 32-bit unsigned number. <br/>